PolyhedraZK/nbnet/src/ddev/README.md

   }
 }

-The new value of the ${NB_DDEV_HOSTS} should be:
+The new value of the ${EXP_DDEV_HOSTS} should be:
 "
-  10.0.0.35|3.15.10.61#nb#22#16#/home/bob/.ssh/id_ed25519,
+  10.0.0.35|3.15.10.61#exp#22#16#/home/bob/.ssh/id_ed25519,
-  10.0.0.56|3.19.7.209#nb#22#16#/home/bob/.ssh/id_ed25519,
+  10.0.0.56|3.19.7.209#exp#22#16#/home/bob/.ssh/id_ed25519,
-  10.0.0.58|3.17.11.90#nb#22#16#/home/bob/.ssh/id_ed25519
+  10.0.0.58|3.17.11.90#exp#22#16#/home/bob/.ssh/id_ed25519
 "
 ```

 #### Management of 'a single cluster/multiple clusters'

-The usage of this section is almost the same as `nb dev`, except that you must specify an additional `--hosts` option to define the necessary information for all remote hosts.
+The usage of this section is almost the same as `exp dev`, except that you must specify an additional `--hosts` option to define the necessary information for all remote hosts.

-There is also an environment variable named `$NB_DDEV_HOSTS` that has the same function as this option, but the command line option has a higher priority.
+There is also an environment variable named `$EXP_DDEV_HOSTS` that has the same function as this option, but the command line option has a higher priority.

 The format of acceptable values for this option is as follows:
 - `host_ip#remote_user#ssh_port#host_weight#ssh_local_private_key,...`